AppleWorks: Discontinuation

 In August 2007, Apple declared AppleWorks "end of life" and stated that they would no longer sell the package.
 The iWork package, which includes a word processing program, a spreadsheet, and a presentation graphics program, is intended to be its replacement.
 While more feature-rich, iWork still lacks some of the modules and the tight integration of AppleWorks.
 AppleWorks will not run on any versions of Mac OS X later than Snow Leopard because it is compiled for the PowerPC CPU architecture.

 AppleWorks word processing, spreadsheet, and presentation files can be opened in earlier versions of iWork applications Pages, Numbers, and Keynote respectively, but not since 2013.
-Collabora Online, LibreOffice or Apache OpenOffice can open AppleWorks word processing, spreadsheet, and presentation files.
-A script exists for batch converting Appleworks (.cwk) files to MS Word (.docx) format (usable by Pages) using the command-line interface for LibreOffice.
+Collabora Online, LibreOffice, and Apache OpenOffice can open AppleWorks word processing, spreadsheet, and presentation files.
+A script exists for batch converting AppleWorks (.cwk) files to the Microsoft Word (.docx) format (usable by Pages) using the command-line interface for LibreOffice.
 There is no Apple-supplied application to open AppleWorks database, painting, or drawing files without converting them to a different format.
 EazyDraw Retro supports the import of the AppleWorks drawing formats.
 This software runs on Mojave and older.
 AppleWorks User Group continues support, and migrating away from AppleWorks is possible.

 Several of the core engineers behind ClarisWorks left to form Gobe Software whose main product, GoBe Productive, would be released on BeOS, Windows, and Linux.

 Reception

 II Computing listed AppleWorks ninth on the magazine's list of the top Apple II non-game, non-educational software as of late 1985, based on sales and market-share data.

 BYTEs reviewer in December 1984 called AppleWorks "easy to use, genuinely user-friendly, and well documented".
-She called the word processor "my favorite part ... well above average" and the spreadsheet and database "good but certainly not standouts".
+She called the word processor "my favorite part … well above average" and the spreadsheet and database "good but certainly not standouts".
 As a package for novice and casual users, the reviewer concluded, "Appleworks is excellent".
-InfoWorld that month disagreed, calling it "a study in limitations ... this package is not strong".
-While approving of the shared clipboard and user interface, the magazine stated that Appleworks' limitations—such as the limit of eight pages in the word processor with 64K RAM—made it "not good enough as a business product to warrant much consideration".
+InfoWorld that month disagreed, calling it "a study in limitations … this package is not strong".
+While approving of the shared clipboard and user interface, the magazine stated that Appleworks' limitations — such as the limit of eight pages in the word processor with 64K RAM — made it "not good enough as a business product to warrant much consideration".

 Compute! in 1989 stated that "Though not a speed demon" like the original 8-bit AppleWorks, the GS version "isn't as slow as many had feared"; although a fast typist could still outrun the computer's display, it performed better than other Apple IIGS software.
-Although many original users bought the IIGS version, with reportedly 35,000 copies sold in the first three weeks, the magazine warned that they "must forget virtually everything they've learned ...
-What a pain".
+Although many original users bought the IIGS version, with reportedly 35,000 copies sold in the first three weeks, the magazine warned that they "must forget virtually everything they've learned … What a pain".